-Before the terrorist attacks of September 11, 2001, there was no career field called "homeland security" and no need for a collegiatelevel program.
+Before the terrorist attacks of September 11, 2001, there was no career field called "homeland security" and no need for a collegiate-level program.
 Our safety and security were entrusted to the well-recognized public safety agencies such as law enforcement, fire service and the myriad of local, state and federal criminal justice agencies.

-Today, homeland security is a composite of many different fields that individually have some bearing on the terrorist threat to modern society.
-We must also keep in mind what have become the more-or-less routine duties of response to natural disasters, such as floods, hurricanes, tornadoes, and so on, all of which require due diligence, training, and a certain amount of expertise in order to ensure the safety and security not only of our communities.
+Today, homeland security is a composite of many different fields that individually have some bearing on the natural disaster and terrorist threat to modern society.
+We must also keep in mind what have become the more-or-less routine duties of response to natural disasters, such as floods, hurricanes, tornadoes, and so on, all of which require due diligence, training, and expertise in order to ensure the safety and security of our communities.

-The Associate in Homeland Security program provides an understanding of a wide range of topics including aspects of emergency planning and security, fire service, corrections, emergency management/first responders, private and personal security, computer security, and cyber crime investigation and prevention.
-The program provides students with the necessary skills and academic knowledge to gain entry-level positions in various law enforcement, fire service, federal, state or municipal law enforcement agencies, diplomatic security, and customs and border protection.
+The Associate Degree in Homeland Security program provides an understanding of a wide range of topics including aspects of emergency planning and security, fire service, corrections, emergency management/first responders, private and personal security, computer security, and cyber crime investigation and prevention.
+The program may provide students with the necessary skills and academic knowledge to gain advancement or entry-level positions in various homeland security career fields such as federal, state or municipal law enforcement agencies, the fire service, diplomatic security, computer/data security, emergency preparedness, or customs and border protection to name a few.